Probing compressed triplet scalars with ISR jets and soft leptons at the LHC: A Brief Description of the Seesaw Scalar Sector

 In this section, we present the essential aspects of the Type-II seesaw model with particular attention to its scalar sector.
 In addition to the SM-like scalar doublet $\Phi$, this model contains an additional $SU(2)_{L}$ scalar triplet field $\Delta$ with hypercharge $Y = 2$.
 In gauge basis, the triplet and doublet fields can be written in the following manner:

 In Eq.~(\ref{Eq:Potential}) we write down the gauge invariant scalar potential following the notation described in Ref.~\cite{BhupalDev:2013xol,Dev:2017ouk}.

-Here $\mu^{2}$, $\tilde{M}^{2}_{\Delta}$, and $\Lambda_{6}$ denote the dimension-full mass parameters appearing in the scalar potential.
+Here, $\mu^{2}$, $\tilde{M}^{2}_{\Delta}$, and $\Lambda_{6}$ denote the dimension-full mass parameters appearing in the scalar potential.
 The quartic couplings $\lambda$ and $\lambda_{i}$ are independent dimensionless parameters and, without loss of generality, can be considered to be real by assuming an appropriate phase redefinition of the triplet field $\Delta$.
 The neutral component of the $\Phi$ field acquires a non-zero \emph{vev} $v_d$, thereby triggering electroweak symmetry breaking.
 The trilinear interaction term involving $\Lambda_6$ in Eq.~(\ref{Eq:Potential}) induces a tadpole term for the triplet field, which subsequently generates a non-zero \emph{vev} $v_t$ for the neutral component of $\Delta$.
-Minimising the scalar potential w.r.t. the neutral scalar fields, leads to two independent tadpole conditions, as given below.
+Minimising the scalar potential with respect to the neutral scalar fields leads to two independent tadpole conditions, as given below

 These identities relate the dimension-full scalar parameters to the doublet \emph{vev} $v_{d}$ and triplet \emph{vev} $v_{t}$ respectively.

 These conditions will be useful to determine the mass eigenvalue of different scalar fields.
 The gauge interaction of these scalar fields is governed by their corresponding covariant derivatives -

 where $g$, $g^{'}$ are the $SU(2)_{L}$ and $U(1)_{Y}$ gauge couplings respectively.
 After electroweak symmetry breaking, the kinetic terms $(D_{\mu}\Phi)^{\dagger}(D^{\mu}\Phi)$ and $\text{Tr}[(D_{\mu}\Delta)^{\dagger}(D^{\mu}\Delta)]$ generate the mass terms for the electroweak gauge bosons with both $v_{d}$ and $v_{t}$ are contributing to the $W$ and $Z$ boson masses.
 At the tree level, these masses can be expressed as